How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 italki

-Italki is an online language learning platform that connects you with native Tagalog teachers.
-Teachers create their own curriculum so you can focus on exactly what you want to study.
-There are over 200 Tagalog teachers to choose from and you can use different filters like location, availability, and price.
-Most teachers offer a discounted trial lesson so you can see if they fit your learning style.
-You can also read more in this italki review.
+italki is an online language learning platform that connects you with native Tagalog teachers.
+There are over 200 Tagalog teachers to choose from and you can use different filters like location, availability, and price to find the option that best suits your needs.
+What I like the most about italki is the flexibility it offers: you can book the exact number of classes you need, and message your tutor beforehand to let them know what you’d like to study.
+Most teachers offer a discounted trial lesson so you can see if they’re the best option for you.
+You can find out more in this italki review.

 Preply

 Preply is a platform that’s very similar to italki.
-You can search for a Tagalog tutor that teaches online classes.
-There are currently 122 Tagalog teachers available.
-You can look at each teacher’s profile to watch their intro video, see their schedule, and read past student reviews to see if you want to take lessons with them.
-On Preply, you can take as many free trial classes as you want until you find a teacher that you like.
+There are currently 122 Tagalog teachers to choose from.
+You can look at each teacher’s profile to see their schedule and read past student reviews to see if you want to take lessons with them.
+I recommend Preply for students who want a flexible way of studying Tagalog.
+Likewise, you can take a discounted trial class to find a teacher that fits your learning style.
 You can learn more about the platform in this Preply review.

 Verbling

-Verbling is another quality platform to find an online Tagalog teacher.
-You’re sure to get a qualified instructor because Verbling only hires teachers with previous teaching experience.
-You can search the teachers’ profiles to find one that you like, and use filters to find a teacher that works with your schedule and budget.
-Most teachers let you take a free trial class to see if they are a good fit.
-You can also read more about it in this Verbling review.
+Verbling is a language learning platform you can use to find a qualified Tagalog instructor.
+They only hire teachers with previous teaching experience, so you know you’re in good hands.
+You can search the teachers’ profiles to find one that you like or use filters to find a teacher that works with your schedule and budget.
+If you need guidance or want to prepare for an exam, I suggest you start here.
+Most teachers let you take a free trial class, so you can find the best one for you.
+You can read more about it in this Verbling review.

 Commitment: Low